docker/labs/nodejs/porting/4_single_host_networking.md

 ## Docker host creation

-We use [Docker Machine](https://docs.docker.com/machine/) to create the test Docker Host.
-The virtualbox driver is used so the host is created on the local machine as a virtualbox virtual machine.
+We will use [Docker Machine](https://docs.docker.com/machine/) to create our test Docker Host.
+Driver's option is set to **virtualbox** so the host is created on the local machine as a virtualbox virtual machine.

 ```docker-machine create --driver virtualbox node1```